grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Nothing happened.

-No fucking go Hemi."
+No go Hemi."
 Shakes said with some kind of resolve reflecting in his voice.
 "We must have cracked the ballast tanks.
-The blow isn't fuckin' doin' anything."
+The blow isn't doin' anything."

 At that moment the mine detonated, far to close to the _Gnat_ for safety.
 The little boat shook to its timbers, and rolled over on its side as the shock wave grabbed the _Gnat's_ small sail.
 The sound was so loud that it rang Shakes' and Hemi's ears.
 Whatever small cracks that had opened in the seams before now split wide and freezing black water poured in.